-Another dwarf variety suitable for container growing, Black Jack fig trees bear heavily and are easy to maintain at 6' tall in containers.
+Another dwarf variety suitable for container growing, Black Jack fig trees bear heavily twice in the season and are easy to maintain at 6' tall in containers.
 Fruit, which starts green and changes to purple right before it's ripe, is large and elongated, with juicy and sweet strawberry flesh.
-Grown in 4" x 9" containers, these Black Jack trees have a thick trunk, no fruit or branching, about 3' tall and dormant as of January 2023.
+Grown in 4" x 9" tree pots, these Black Jack trees are about 3' tall and dormant as of January 2023.
 OUT OF STOCK.